Liberation Tigers of Tamil Eelam: Global network

 LTTE had developed a large international network since the days of N. S. Krishnan, who served as its first international representative.
 In the late 1970s, TULF parliamentarian and opposition leader A. Amirthalingam provided letters of reference for fundraising, and V. N. Navaratnam, who was an executive committee member of the Inter-Parliamentary Union (IPU), introduced many influential and wealthy Tamils living overseas to Tamil insurgent leaders.
 Navaratnam also introduced LTTE members to the members of Polisario Front, a national liberation movement in Morocco, at a meeting held in Oslo, Norway.
 In 1978, during the world tour of Amirthalingam (with London-based Eelam activist S. K. Vaikundavasan), he formed the World Tamil Coordinating Committee (WTCC), which was later found to be an LTTE front organisation.
 The global contacts of LTTE grew steadily since then.
 At the height of its power, LTTE had 42 offices worldwide.
 The international network of LTTE engages in propaganda, fundraising, arms procurement, and shipping.

 There were three types of organisations that engage in propaganda and fund raising—Front, Cover, and Sympathetic.
 Prior to the ethnic riots of 1983, attempts to raise funds for a sustaining military campaign were not realised.
 It was the mass exodus of Tamil civilians to India and western countries following the Black July ethnic riots, which made this possible.
 As the armed conflict evolved and voluntary donations lessened, LTTE used force and threats to collect money.
 LTTE was worth US$200–300 million at its peak.
 The group's global network owned numerous business ventures in various countries.
 These include investment in real estate, shipping, grocery stores, gold and jewellery stores, gas stations, restaurants, production of films, mass media organisations (TV, radio, print), and industries.
-It was also in control of numerous charitable organisations including Tamils Rehabilitation Organisation, which was banned and had its funds frozen by the United States Treasury in 2007 for covertly financing terrorism.
+It was also in control of numerous charitable organisations, which included, according to the U.S. Department of the Treasury, the Tamils Rehabilitation Organisation.